Posterior consistency in linear models under shrinkage priors: Abstract

 \section{Abstract}

 We investigate the asymptotic behavior of posterior distributions of regression coefficients in high-dimensional linear models as the number of dimensions grows with the number of observations.
-Assuming a sparse true model, we give sufficient conditions on strong posterior consistency and provide examples with popular shrinkage priors.
+We show that the posterior distribution concentrates in neighborhoods of the true parameter under simple sufficient conditions.
+These conditions hold under popular shrinkage priors given some sparsity assumptions.